Ketotic hypoglycemia: Pathologic ketotic hypoglycemia

+Idiopathic pathological ketotic hypoglycemia (IPKH) is now a recognized subtype of pathological ketotic hypoglycemia that is characterized by recurrent hypoglycemic episodes with ketosis in pediatric patients after comprehensive evaluation reveals no underlying metabolic or endocrine cause.
+IPKH patients are often misdiagnosed as physiologically normal patients due to this inconclusive routine testing.
+IPKH is considered a disease of exclusion and should be distinguished from physiological ketotic hypoglycemia and other forms of pathological ketotic hypoglycemia.
+In certain cases, supervised fasting studies have been used to demonstrate the limited fasting tolerance seen in IPKH patients and have been used to support the diagnosis of IPKH after exclusion of other forms of pathological ketotic hypoglycemia.

 Signs and symptoms

 Ketotic hypoglycemia classically presents in male young children, typically between the ages of 10 months and 6 years, in the morning after a prolonged overnight fast.
 Symptoms include those of neuroglycopenia, ketosis, or both.
 Neuroglycopenic symptoms usually include lethargy and malaise, but may include unresponsiveness or seizures.
 Common symptoms of ketosis are anorexia, abdominal discomfort, and nausea, sometimes progressing to vomiting.
 However, the diagnosis of ketotic hypoglycemia poses a challenge to clinicians, given how nonspecific symptoms can be and given that children in this age range are typically unable to describe their symptoms.
 Thin or smaller children may be more prone to episodes of ketotic hypoglycemia due to reduced fasting tolerance and minimal fat storage.

 Diagnosis

 The advocacy organization Ketotic Hypoglycemia International defines pathologic ketotic hypoglycemia as recurrent, symptomatic episodes in which patients have beta-hydroxybutyrate levels ≥ 1.0 mmol/L and blood glucose levels < 70 mg/dL in the absence of triggers that would otherwise explain ketotic hypoglycemia.
 Useful diagnostic tests to aid in the diagnosis include measurement of insulin, growth hormone, cortisol, and lactic acid at the time of the hypoglycemia.
 Plasma acylcarnitine levels and urine organic acids can help exclude other metabolic diseases that could explain the presenting symptoms.

 When the episodes are recurrent or severe, the definitive test is a hospitalization for a controlled diagnostic fast.
 The supervising clinician can then monitor glucose and beta-hydroxybutyrate levels throughout the course of the fast to generate an understanding of the child's fasting tolerance.
 If beta-hydroxybutyrate levels continue to excessively rise or remain persistently elevated, additional workup can be performed to detect ketone transporter defects.

 While ketotic hypoglycemia can be definitively diagnosed in the inpatient setting, once diagnosis is established, parents can monitor frequency and duration of episodes at home using point-of-care glucose and ketone meters.
 If episodes are severe or frequent enough, continuous glucose monitoring (CGM) or continuous gastrostomy tube feeding, in which a feeding tube is directly inserted into the stomach, may become necessary.